 International Paper has a long tradition of collaborating with customers, environmental and academic organizations, government and other key stakeholders.

 International Paper recognizes the importance of strategic collaboration to make meaningful progress across our value chain.
 Engaging with third-party organizations helps us broaden our sustainability efforts so that together, we have a greater impact.

-Below are some of our most recent sustainability collaborations.
+Below are some of our active sustainability collaborations.

 We are collaborating with The Nature Conservancy on the development of natural climate solutions, the conservation, restoration and improved forest management techniques that increase carbon storage and reduce greenhouse gas emissions in managed forest landscapes.
 Our collaboration supports their Reduced-Impact Logging for Carbon (RIL-C) initiative in Gabon and Indonesia, where they are developing a set of scientific practices that balance the economic needs of forest-based communities with environmental goals.

 The Savannah River Clean Water Fund is a coordinated effort to permanently protect and responsibly manage forests – nature’s water filter – in the Savannah River watershed.
 The first of its kind in Georgia and in South Carolina, the Fund convenes diverse stakeholders around the common goal of protecting forests for the many benefits they provide to local communities, economies and wildlife.
 The Fund comprises representatives from five public water utilities in Georgia and South Carolina, state environmental and forestry agencies, local land trusts, and others.
 International Paper represents the first company from the private sector to join the effort.